Data model

 curl -X PUT -d "hi" http://localhost:8000/invoices/q1.pdf

 It's just files in directories.
-The tenant/dataset model is a convention for ops and the s3 path-style implementation.
+The tenant/dataset model is a convention for ops.